Teen in Oxford High school shooting set for Sept. 6 trial

 Ethan Crumbley, who turns 16 next week, is accused of shooting fellow students at Oxford High School on Nov.
 30.

-Assistant Prosecutor Kelly Collins disclosed that the state Center for Forensic Psychiatry has completed a report about the teen’s mental health status at the time of the shooting and whether he could be held criminally responsible.
-She didn’t disclose the conclusion.
+Assistant Prosecutor Kelly Collins said the state Center for Forensic Psychiatry has completed a report about the teen’s mental health status at the time of the shooting and whether he could be held criminally responsible.

-Defense lawyers indicated in January that they would pursue an insanity defense, which can lead to a series of evaluations.
+The conclusion wasn’t disclosed in court.
+The prosecutor’s office later said it couldn’t publicly discuss it.
+A message seeking comment was left for defense attorney Paulette Loftin, who indicated in January that she would pursue an insanity defense.

 Separately, the boy’s parents, James and Jennifer Crumbley, are charged with involuntary manslaughter.
 Prosecutors say they ignored warning signs about their son’s mental health and failed to keep a gun out of his reach at home.